RaithSphere/Resonite-Headless-Docker/readme.md

 # resonite-headless
+For a version that keeps updated checkout https://github.com/shadowpanther/resonite-headless

 Docker image for a resonite headless server

 Steam login is required to download the client.
 You'll have to disable SteamGuard, so probably create a separate Steam account for your headless server.